-The south-western part of Kilburn, between Kilburn High Road and West Kilburn
+The south-western part of Kilburn, situated between Kilburn High Road and West Kilburn

-Much of the area was damaged by Second World War bombing and was afterwards subject to wholesale redevelopment and the addition of several council tower blocks.
-Many of Kilburn Park’s residents are of black Caribbean and black African origin.
+Much of the area was damaged by Second World War bombing and was afterwards subject to wholesale redevelopment and the addition of several council tower blocks – but St Augustine’s still soars above them.

-The cyclist Sir Bradley Wiggins grew up at Dibdin House, a block of 250 working-class flats built in 1937 at the Kilburn end of Maida Vale.
+The cyclist Sir Bradley Wiggins grew up at Dibdin House, a block of 250 working-class flats built in 1937 at the Kilburn end of Maida Vale (visible on the right in the satellite map below).
 He was educated at St Augustine’s CE high school, where his mother was a secretary.

 Postal district: NW6